Why marketing doesn’t work – Part One

 Please don’t waste time on that Holy Grail… because it just isn’t worth it.

-If we had a tenner for every time a client said they had advertised in the past and got no response, we’d be able to buy you lunch at the Four Seasons.
+If we had a tenner for every time a client said they had advertised in the past and got no response, we’d be able to buy you lunch at the Four Seasons more than once!

-Do you find yourself thinking – we haven’t done any marketing for a while and I know we need to, so let’s just do something?
-A couple of days later you get a call offering you a great “deal” on last minute space in a publication you haven’t heard of.
-The salesman does a good job and you decide it’s worth doing so you can tick the marketing box.
+Do you find yourself thinking – marketing doesn’t seem to be happening effectively, so let’s just do something?
+A couple of days later the Marketing Director tells you they have been offered a great “deal” on last minute space in a publication you haven’t heard of.
+The salesman does a good job and the marketing team decide it’s worth doing so they can tick the marketing box.

 Aggh!
 No – don’t do it!